Resocio/resoc-wordpress-plugin/core/README.txt

 == Screenshots ==

-1. The Facebook metadata editor appears right below the classic post editor.
+1. You edit the appearance of your post on Facebook and LinkedIn right below the classic editor.
-2. Once you select the image, you can rescale it and crop it.
-3. Review the outcome as you type, on desktop, iPhone and Android smartphone.
-4. Facebook supports three formats.
-The most common is the wide format, but you can also get a square image.
-5. Or why not the tall format?
-You choose.
-6. When your visitors share your article, it appears just as planned in the Facebook news feed!
+2. In seconds, craft an overlay that will be added to your posts images.
+3. Select a default overlay: from now on, all your posts are branded when they are shared on Faceook and LinkedIn.
-6. Yoast user?
+4. Yoast user?
 We replace its editor.

 == Changelog ==